HOL-Theorem-Prover/HOL/Manual/Proofstyle/style.md

             ∀x y z.
                R x y ==> Q (f x) z

+2.   **Don’t use TABs** Indentation with TABs depends on editor settings for it effect.
+TABs are only permissible in (Hol)makefiles.

 2. Use two-space indentation

 3. Put the `THEN` connective at the end of the line.